 Instructions

-- Add and blend salt, pepper, and olive oil - Add in salt, pepper, and olive oil.
-Blend until the mixture is creamy and smooth, about 1-2 minutes.
-Add salt and pepper to taste if necessary.¼ teaspoon Salt, ⅛ teaspoon Freshly ground black pepper, ½ cup Extra virgin olive oil
+- Add olive oil - Add in olive oil.
+Blend until the mixture is creamy and smooth, about 1 minutes.¼ teaspoon kosher or Sea Salt, ½ cup extra virgin olive oil

 Leave a Reply